Introduction 👋

 Using the [Tab] key you can indent single list items.
 When holding the [Shift] key and pressing the [Tab] key you can reverse-indent.

-Using indents is essential as it will allow you to add multiple levels to a list:
+Indenting allows you to add multiple levels to a list:

 Tables 📃